 Kathryn Kelly graduated from Limerick School of Art and Design in 2009 with an Honours degree in Fashion Design.
 She currently lives and works in Cork, Ireland and holds a studio at Sample-Studios Centre for Contemporary Arts, in Cork City.
 Her creative practice at present is predominantly in the field of visual art, working with mixed media print and collage, sculpture, installation, text and lens-based work.
 She has exhibited both nationally and internationally.
-Forthcoming in 2016, she will be exhibiting a solo show in the Red Couch Space, at the Courthouse Gallery, Clare, Ireland.
-Most recent exhibits include, ‘Whispered Beginnings’, a solo exhibition as part of Cork Photo Fest 2016, Cork Ireland.
+Recent exhibitions include, 'Darker Half' 2017, a collaborative project with Dave Noonan, at Filter, Cork, Ireland.
+'Adrift with Uncertainty' 2017, as part of a three person show at the a Courthouse Gallery, Clare, Ireland, curated by Anne Mullee.
+Exhibited as part of the group show 'life is work talking about' 2017, City Hall Atrium, Cork Ireland, curated by Aideen Quirke.
+In 2016 she exhibited a solo exhibition ‘Whispered Beginnings’, as part of Cork Photo Fest 2016, Cork Ireland.
 ‘Void Manifested’ 2016, an Installation at Kfest Art & Music Festival, Kerry, Ireland.
 ‘Soul Yearnings’ 2015, a two person exhibition at the Iontas Arts Centre, Monaghan, Ireland, with Maureen Considine.